Divorce is a hard learning curve.

 Lesson 8: Even in cooperative divorce you need to get a lawyer.

 As we parented 50/50 I was certain in our early divorce negotiations that we would end up in some 50/50 parenting in our divorce.
 So when the therapist we’d hired to guide us suggested starting at something much different I was upset but I did not stop and fight.
 I know today that I was whitewashed into accepting the Standard Possession Order and the non-custodial parent because it was what my then-wife wanted all along.
 We agreed to cooperate but right off the bat I was handed a non-cooperative ruling.
-In hindsight I should’ve stopped the process and lawyer-ed up and fought.
-But I’m conflict adverse and I listened to the reasonable therapist and my in-the-best-interest-of-the-kids wife.
+In hindsight, I should’ve stopped the process and lawyer-ed up and fought.
+But I’m conflict averse and I listened to the reasonable therapist and my in-the-best-interest-of-the-kids wife.
 I was railroaded.

 Upward and Onward

-That’s a lot of water to pass under the bridge and still want to get married again.
+That’s a lot of water to pass under the bridge and yet I still want to get married again.
 So I’ve got to take the time to learn from these experiences and check-in on all the points before getting married again.

 Back to Positive Divorce & Co-Parenting